 I am not sure at what age I’ll outgrow apple picking, but I am thrilled to report that 30 is not it.
-After a day at the orchard with girlfriends, I have an outlandish supply of apples, which means it’s time for another round of this sizzlin’ Apple Cider Chicken Skillet.
-Check out the below video.
-I wish you could smell it too!
+I have an outlandish supply of apples, which means it’s time for another round of this sizzlin’ Apple Cider Chicken Skillet.

 What’s happening in the pan: apples caramelizing; juicy chicken searing; apple cider bubbling; rosemary making your whole kitchen smell like fall.

 This apple cider chicken skillet is a healthy, simple meal takes just ONE PAN and is ready in 30 minutes.

 She’s a finalist for Miss Fall Dinner, and I must say, she has an excellent shot at the tiara.

 I’m relieved that this recipe was a hit at our house, because after Sunday’s apple picking extravaganza, I have A LOT of apples to go through.

 I’m not sure what it is about being at an orchard that makes me lose all reasonable sense of quantity, but I drove home with a toddler-sized bag of apples in the passenger seat beside me.

 I drove halfway home with an apple cider donut.
 Unlike the apples, it didn’t survive the journey.